Krisztina Hohn

-Krisztina Hohn (born in Komló, Hungary on June 16, 1972) is a Hungarian politician of the New Start (Hungary).
-She has served as the Mayor of Mánfa from 2006 to 2018.
+Krisztina Hohn (born June 16, 1972 in Komló, Hungary) is a Hungarian politician of the New Start (Hungary).
+She has served as the mayor of Mánfa from 2006 to 2018.
 She currently serves as a member of parliament in the National Assembly of Hungary since 2018.
 She serves as the Vice-Chairman of the Parliamentary Committee on Budgets.
 In the 2018 parliamentary elections in Hungary, he represented the 2nd OEVK of Baranya County.
 Krisztina replaced György Gémesi.